 Are the powers of the prime minister of India absolute?

-The powers of the prime minister of India depends upon the prevailing political conditions.
+The powers of the prime minister of India depend upon the prevailing political conditions.
 As you know, there can be two types of government; one is a coalition government and the second is a stable government.
 So let’s discuss the powers and functions of the prime minister of India in different types of government.

 Coalition government